Greenere/Greenere.github.io/subpages/researchProject.md

 It is very clear that under our simulation, our strategy reduces the overall evacuation time from 3000s to 600s.
 This so called "dynamic plan" was very simple.
 The core idea of it was to make sure that no congestion would occur during the whole process, for which people would be welcomed by relatively empty exhibition halls and rejected by nearly congested ones.
 Our simulation showed that no matter what the original strategy was, all people would be evacuated quickly with a dynamic control of congestion.

 This model was implemented in MATLAB.
 The paper we drafted was done in a rash, which is not ideal if I give a score now.
 Therefore, I think a "Honorable Mention" is good enough for us in this time.

-### More to come...

-There were a lot of small projects and courseworks that I didn't mention and a lot more to come.
-I will update this page with my progress.

 ---